 8. Pre-Heat / Pre-Wet Everything

-Before you brew your coffee, you want to make sure that anything your coffee is going to touch is as close to your brewing temperature as possible.
+Before you brew your coffee, make sure that anything your coffee is going to touch is as close to your brewing temperature as possible.
 If you don’t do this, your brewing device will steal heat from the water during the brewing process and significantly lower the temperature of the water.
 Knowing how crucial properly heated water is during your brew, you’ll definitely want to avoid needlessly lowering the temperature of your water.

 Additionally, when brewing a pour over, make sure to prepare your filter by wetting it with hot water and letting it drain.
 Not only does this bring the filter to the correct temperature, it also washes away a lot of paper flavor that would otherwise wind up in your coffee.